mcfanda/dummy/README.md

-This repo is for trying out things.
+This repo is for trying things out.
 Ignore it.